 How to prevent burnout using Ayurveda

 Burnout isn’t a myth.
 It’s not just you.
 Exhaustion has set in and the pandemic hasn’t helped.
 Burnout is on the rise.
 Our emotional reserves are feeling empty.
+Have you ever wondered how you can prevent burnout?

 What is burnout?

 According to Kat Hounsell, the founder of everyday people, an organization (based in the United Kingdom) that offers leadership development, well-being coaching workshops, and mental health first aid training, “Burnout is a syndrome brought on from chronic workplace stress that hasn’t been successfully managed.”
+How can one prevent burnout in a culture that reveres haste mode?

 Is burnout caused only by work?